Carriage of Dangerous Goods (CDG/ ADR)

-DVA will be acting on behalf of the Northern Ireland competent authorities for the CDG/ ADR Vehicle Certification aspects of the legislation only.
+DVA will be acting on behalf of the Northern Ireland relevant authorities for the CDG/ ADR vehicle certification aspects of the legislation only.

-The Health and Safety Executive (NI) is the competent authority for the Carriage of Dangerous Goods (excluding explosives).
+The Health and Safety Executive (NI) is the relevant authority for the Carriage of Dangerous Goods (excluding explosives).

-The Department of Justice Firearms and Explosives Branch is the competent authority for vehicles carrying explosives.
+The Department of Justice Firearms and Explosives Branch is the relevant authority for vehicles carrying explosives.

 Contact Firearms and Explosives Branch on 028 9052 0057.

-Both competent authorities have appointed DVA to carry out the inspection of vehicles on their behalf.
+Both relevant authorities have appointed DVA to carry out the inspection of vehicles on their behalf.

 Going to the test